 Simple programmes involve one or more organisations from the same EU country.
 They are managed by national administrations.

-Interim report on promotion policy for agricultural products
+Report on promotion policy for agricultural products